HuyDNA/DSA/Data Structures/Tree-based/Search Trees/README.md

 ## Search Trees
-Here, I'll implement _tree_based_ data structures that support the _dictionary_ operations, namely:
+Here, I'll implement _tree-based_ data structures that support the _dictionary_ operations, namely:
 * INSERT(element): INSERT _element_ equivalent to some *key* into the tree.
 * DELETE(pos): DELETE element at _pos_.
 * SEARCH(key): SEARCH for the first element equivalent to _key_ in the tree.